 So why would investors choose interest-only repayments?
 The answer is because of the different way investment home loans are treated for tax purposes.

 Because investors are using their property as an income-producing asset, it means any income they see from their investment is taxed by the Australian Taxation Office (ATO).
 It also means they can deduct any expenses incurred while generating that income.

 Because of this, investment property home loans are treated differently by the ATO than owner-occupier home loans.
 For tax purposes, the interest on an investment property home loan is seen as a business expense.
 Therefore, all interest payments can be deducted from the property owner’s income at tax time.

 Interest for an owner-occupier home loan, on the other hand, is not deductible.

 This tax treatment is why some property investors choose an interest-only home loan.
 Paying only the interest maximises their tax deductible debt while minimising their outgoings.

 The way you use your property will ultimately dictate the type of home loan you need.
-If you’re a property investor, you may pay a bit more and need to save a bigger deposit in order to qualify for a home loan.
-However, with good rates still on offer and the favourable tax treatment given to property investors, putting your money in bricks and mortar can pay big dividends.
+As a property investor, you may pay a higher interest rate or jump through a few more hoops to get your loan approved.
+However, with very competitive rates on offer and the favourable tax treatment given to property investors, putting your money in bricks and mortar can pay big dividends.